emmajanedrews/base-template/_posts/2017-10-09-read-these-3-books-to-improve-your-business-and-yourself.md

 **The first book is called “The Go-Giver” by Bob Burg**, which talks about the five principles of a giving attitude.
 It’s an easy read—I actually read it in a night, but it’s a very good read that discusses how focusing on giving, rather than taking and trying to see what you can gain from a certain situation, can really impact someone’s life and your business.

 The second book that I’ve passed along to other agents is **“The Millionaire Real Estate Investor.”** Having that investment mindset is really critical to being a great agent, in my opinion.
 We sell a lot of multi-family investments, work with flippers, and all types of people.
-We also like to work with clients that have a little bit of financial sense—after they buy properties and make repairs, we help them prepare for the future by looking at trends from the past couple years.&nbsp;
+We also like to work with clients that have a little bit of financial sense—after they buy properties and make repairs, we help them prepare for the future by looking at trends from the past couple years.

 {% include pullquote.html %}